Back to Blog

 Step 4: Find a property within the price cap

-When you find the right home and your offer is accepted, the guarantee is activated and your loan proceeds without LMI.
-Your broker handles the coordination between the lender and Housing Australia.
+When your offer is accepted, the guarantee activates and your loan proceeds without LMI.
+Your broker coordinates between the lender and Housing Australia.

-Stacking the FHG with Other Schemes
+Stacking the FHG with other schemes

-• FHG + First Home Owner Grant: If buying a new build, you can receive your state's FHOG on top of the FHG.
-In WA, that is $10,000 for a new home.
-In Queensland, $30,000 for new builds under $750,000.
+• FHG + First Home Owner Grant.
+If you are buying a new build, you can claim your state's FHOG on top of the FHG.
+In WA that is $10,000 for a new home; in Queensland it is $30,000 for new builds under $750,000 (until 30 June 2026).
 Check your state's grants here.

-NSW~$25,000$10,000Up to $24,740~$59,740
+NSW~$25,000$10,000Up to ~$24,740~$59,740

-VIC~$22,000$10,000Up to $31,070~$63,070
+VIC~$22,000$10,000Up to ~$31,070~$63,070

-QLD~$20,000$30,000 (until 30 June 2026)Up to $17,850~$67,850
+QLD~$20,000$30,000 (until 30 June 2026)Up to ~$17,850~$67,850

-WA~$19,000$10,000Up to $15,370~$44,370
+WA~$19,000$10,000Up to ~$15,370~$44,370

 SA~$20,000$15,000Concession varies~$50,000+

-TAS~$18,000$30,000 (until 30 June 2026)Up to $11,250~$59,250
+TAS~$18,000$30,000 (until 30 June 2026)Up to ~$11,250~$59,250

-ACT~$22,000None (full stamp duty exemption)Up to $43,290~$65,290
+ACT~$22,000None (full stamp duty exemption)Up to ~$43,290~$65,290

-Participating Lenders — Where to Apply for the FHG
+Participating lenders — where to apply for the FHG

 Can I get the First Home Owner Grant if I use the Family Home Guarantee?